icingmoon/icingmoon.github.io/_posts/2024-07-15-HITCON-CTF-2024-Qual-Crypto-Writeup.md

 ### Mat Prod Cryptosystem

-In this challenge, we need to break two encryption system claiming a security level of 128 bits in paper: [New Public-Key Cryptosystem Blueprints Using Matrix Products in $F_p$](https://eprint.iacr.org/2023/1745.pdf).
+In this challenge, we need to break two encryption systems claiming a security level of 128 bits in paper: [New Public-Key Cryptosystem Blueprints Using Matrix Products in $F_p$](https://eprint.iacr.org/2023/1745.pdf).